DunlopT/LEAF/README.md

 ```

 ## 2.2 DFM
-Version 1.0 of the LEAF model has been coupled with DFM (version 2021.03).
+Versions 1.0 and 2.0 of the LEAF model has been coupled with DFM (version 2021.03).
 The latest version of DFM can be downloaded [here](https://download.deltares.nl/en/delft3dfm-2d3d-ga-hmwq).
 When setting up a D-Flow or coupled D-Flow and D-Waves model in DFM, care should be taken to ensure that the relevant inputs in the mdu and mdw files match those in the LEAF inputs file.
 In the DFM examples provided in this repository, notes are included to guide the user to update the relevant inputs.

 # 3. LEAF Setup
 Once the DFM model has been established, the LEAF model can be set up.
 The main LEAF folder in this repository includes a guidance note, LEAF_note.txt, to guide the user through the LEAF setup process.
 The LEAF model comprises two main files: